This post may contain affiliate links.

 • Letter Hunt: There are two letter hunt pages.
 On each, your child will search for and identify all of the letters M and m.

-• Color By Letter: Follow the directions to color the mouse.
+• If You Give a Mouse a Brownie coloring page: Follow the directions to color the mouse.

 • Beginning Sounds: Students will say the name of each picture listening for the beginning sound and glue it in the box with the corresponding beginning letter.

 • Color and Write: Color the pictures, and write the words at the bottom of the page.

 • Write the “M” Words: Color the pictures, if desired.
 Then, trace the words that begin with /m/.

 • Label It: Read the words at the bottom of the page, and glue them under the correct picture.

 • Color and Write: This time, preschoolers will trace the sentence after they color the picture.

 • Write the Words: Students will trace words from the story.